Grate-Oracle-Lewot/GrateCrystal/README.md

 - Reflect, Light Screen, Safeguard, and weather moves can be used even if they're already in effect, resetting their turn counts to 5.
 The computer still avoids using them if they're already up.

+- Metronome can now turn into moves that the user already knows.
+As a result, those moves may subsequently be affected by things like Spite and Disable, targeting that move instead of Metronome.

 ## Items
 - Press Start in the Pack to sort items by type (even during battle)
 - Along with "give" and "take" in the Pokémon item menu, you can now "swap," which switches the held items of two Pokémon, even if one's not holding anything